 The management team regularly assessed and monitored the quality of care provided.
 Feedback was encouraged and was used to make improvements to the service.
-The registered manager and leadership team had a good understanding of improvements that were needed in the service and had plans in place to make sure the changes were made.
+The registered manager and leadership team had a good understanding of improvements that were needed in the service and had plans in place to implement them.